Courtney8606/Project-wanderlustbnb/README.md

 These instructions are for macOS, and it is assumed that that the following are already installed:

 * pipenv
-* python (if your interpreter is called using the command python3 or any other command incorporating version number, you may need to amend instructions accordingly)
+* python (if you use python3 or any other command incorporating a version number, you may need to amend instructions accordingly)
 * PostgreSQL

 After cloning the repository, using the CLI, change into the top-level directory of the locally cloned version.
 Then execute the following commands in sequence:

 **Install any dependencies and set up your virtual environment**
 * pipenv install
-(ensure Flask and psycopg are installed)
+(ensure Flask, playwright and psycopg are installed)

 **Activate your virtual environment**
 * pipenv shell